Career outlook for data scientist

 Currently employed in Scotland

+Salary information is provided by the "National Careers Service".
+"Oxford Economics" supplies job forecasts and employment figures.
 Due to COVID-19 the jobs market is constantly changing.
 Some of the information may not reflect the current situation.

 What's it like?

-As a data scientist you’d collect, extract and analyse large amounts of raw data from a range of sources like surveys, analytics or cookies on a website.
-Then, using algorithms, data mining, artificial intelligence, machine learning and statistical tools you’d look for patterns or insights.
-You’d will then present your results to help the business make predictions or find solutions to problems.
+You’d collect and analyse large amounts of raw data from a range of sources like surveys, analytics or cookies on a website.
+Then you’d look for patterns or insights using different methods.
+For example, algorithms, data mining, artificial intelligence, machine learning and statistical tools.

 Things you might do

-- Collect raw data and turn it to a useable format
+• collect raw data and turn it to a useable format

-- Solve business-related problems using machine learning tools and statistical techniques
+• solve business related problems using machine learning tools and statistical techniques

-- Present your results to your organisation or client
+• present your results to your organisation or client

-- Stay on top of analytic techniques like machine learning and text analytics
+• stay on top of analytic techniques like machine learning and text analytics

-- Work with a variety of programming languages, including SAS, R and Python
+• work with a variety of programming languages, including 'SAS', 'R' and 'Python'

 Working conditions